ucan-wg/delegation/README.md

 The `iss` and `aud` fields MUST contain a single principal each.

-If an issuer's DID has more than one key (e.g. [`did:ion`], [`did:3`]), the key used to sign the UCAN MUST be made explicit, using the [DID fragment] (the hash index) in the `iss` field.
+If an issuer's DID has multiple or mutable keys (e.g. [`did:plc`], [`did:ion`]), the key used to sign the UCAN MUST be made explicit, using the [DID fragment] (the hash index) in the `iss` field.
 The `aud` field SHOULD NOT include a hash field, as this defeats the purpose of delegating to an identifier for multiple keys instead of an identity.

 [EdDSA] `did:key`s MUST be suppoted, and their use is RECOMMENDED.
 [RSA][did:key RSA] and [P-256 ECDSA][did:key ECDSA] `did:key`s MUST be supported, but SHOULD NOT be used when other options are available.

 Note that every [Subject] MUST correspond to a root delegation issuer.